Table of Contents

 Drum shields are a pain when it’s time for assembly and load them up for transport.
 It takes from forty-five minutes to hours on end to assemble a drum shield.
 And you typically need two or more people to do this.
 So that could take quite a bit of time that you would spend otherwise in-band preparation.

 Doesn’t work for dynamic drumming

 If you are still learning to drum, you need to learn how to control your play while keeping in tune with the rest of the band.
 This necessary skill is dynamic control, understanding how much force to hit the drums.
-First, you need to learn how to read the room, its acoustics, and adapt your play style with it.
+First, you need to learn how to read the room, and its acoustics, and adapt your play style to it.

 Another issue is the barrier itself.
 The drum shield is a barrier that isolates the drummer from the rest of his bandmates and the congregation.
 It can disconnect the drummer from the audience.
 And the audience might feel disengaged from the drums and not catch the vibe of the music.